indigo423/opennms.org/user/pages/02.using-the-platform/_northbound/bottom.en.md

 * Jabber and XMPP as direct message or in XMPP chatrooms
 * Support for Microblog notifications via Identica / StatusNet / Twitter
 * Run external scripts
-* Extend the Java native notification statrategy API
+* Extend the Java native notification strategy API

 ## Ticketing Integration